McL-nk/.github/profile/readme.md

 </p>

 ### Pinger:
-Our **Pinger** (the service which pings your server to get its status) was written in **Go** with speed and reliability in mind to ensure minimal downtime to keep your servers status as up to date as possible in all of your monitoring methods
+Our **Pinger** is written in **Go** with performance and reliability in mind utilizing multithreading to ensure we can keep your status channels and message as up to date as possible with no downtime